 I love using this meat thermometer for making sure the meat is at 165 degrees!
 Easy for beginners & totally worth the $10 cost!

-How to Cook a Turkey for Thanksgiving (Step by Step)
+How to Cook a Turkey in the Oven (Step by Step)

 Step 1: Prepare the Turkey for Roasting